-Timeframe Details Oct-Dec Within DANCE 575 Dance Pedagogy, students begin developing a career website and create a first draft of their teaching philosophy statement and teaching resume.
+Timeframe Details Sept-Dec Within DANCE 571 Dance Pedagogy, students begin developing a Digital Portfolio and create a first draft of their teaching philosophy statement and teaching resume.
 They upload these and other teaching portfolio materials, such as current syllabi, photographs and videos/DVDs of their teaching.
 Additional materials may include samples of student work and student evaluations.
-Oct-Dec Within courses 524/531, students develop and compile an artist statement and compile a chronology of creative/professional activities (i.e., a list of their performances and choreography to-date).
-Becomes a component of the Career Website.
+Sept-Dec Within courses 524/531, students develop and compile an artist statement, updated biography, and compile a chronology of creative/professional activities (i.e., a list of their performances and choreography to-date).
+Becomes a component of the Digital Portfolio.